cyclemat/HAOS-Palworld-Dedicated-Server/README.md

 Make sure ports are forwarded if the server should be reachable from the internet.

 🔄 Updating the Add-on

-To update the add-on itself:
+bash
+Code kopieren
 cd /addons/local/palworld_steamcmd_server
 git pull

-Then refresh the Add-on Store again and restart the add-on.
+Refresh the Add-on Store and restart the add-on.

 🧠 Notes
 Server updates are handled automatically by SteamCMD

 Configuration and savegames are stored under /share